lightnap/mei-sgi-eyepath/README.md

 ![Main mechanic](eyepath_main_mechanic.gif)

+Covering one eye with a hand stops the corresponding screen of the vr glasses so that you may reach and grab for far away objects without seeing double.

 The story revolved around going to these mysterious ruins that your friends was investigating where you gained these powers.

 ![The entrance to the ruins](eyepath_1.png)